fooplugins/foogallery/README.txt

 == Changelog ==

 = 1.2.1 =
+* Added setting to choose default gallery to copy settings from
 * Fixed bug #45 - gallery fields not showing onload
 * replaced minicolors with spectrum colorpicker
 * Allow gallery fields to have a suffix